glister99/out-of-focus/README.md

-# out-of-focus
+# Out of Focus
 Website I created for practice in 2018, using vanilla JavaScript.
-Name borrowed from Robert Capa's "Slightly Out of Focus".
+Name stolen from Robert Capa's "Slightly Out of Focus".